The article you’re reading right now has been ranking at the top for a bunch of AI SEO keywords for more than a year.

 It’s also ideal for ecommerce sites with many product pages, as some can get overlooked by web crawlers.

-With the Instant Indexing report, for instance, I can spot problematic pages and use “Index” to instantly submit them if I think they should rank on Google.
+With the Instant Indexing report, for instance, I can spot problematic pages and use “Index” to instantly submit them if I think they should rank on Google and other search engines.

 Indexly has recently introduced more tools for rank tracking, keyword analysis, and LLM indexability tracking.
 It’s a super helpful feature on top of everything else technical-SEO-related.